PatrickLouys/no-framework-tutorial/05-router.md

 ```

 This is already an improvement, but now all the handler code is in the `Routes.php` file.
 This is not optimal, so let's fix that in the next part.

+Don't forget to commit your changes at the end of each chapter.

 [<< previous](04-http.md) | [next >>](06-dispatching-to-a-class.md)